Rimbaud1/Med.AI/README.md

 - **Intelligent Specialist Referral:** Recommends the most relevant medical specialist (e.g., General Practitioner, Pediatrician, Dermatologist) and provides a direct link to book an appointment on Doctolib, pre-filled with the specialty and user's location.
 - **PDF Export:** A beautifully formatted, detailed summary of the entire consultation, perfect for sharing with a healthcare professional.

-### 3. Post-Diagnosis Support Suite
+### 4. Post-Diagnosis Support Suite
 The journey doesn't end with the report.
 Med.AI offers a unique suite of tools to empower the user:
 - **Appointment Preparation:** Generates a script to help users explain their situation to a doctor and a list of potential questions the doctor might ask.
 - **Evolution Simulator:** Projects three possible evolution scenarios (Favorable, To Monitor, Worrying) for the next 48 hours, detailing signs to watch for and actions to take.
 - **Psychological Support Chat ("Aura"):** An AI-powered chat assistant with an adjustable empathy level (from 'Direct' to 'Very Empathetic') to discuss the report and alleviate anxiety.

-### 4. Proactive Health & Quick Access
+### 5. Proactive Health & Quick Access
-- **Personalized Prevention Plan:** Users can fill out a lifestyle and history profile to receive a proactive plan covering recommended screenings, vaccinations, and lifestyle advice.
+- **Personalized Prevention Plan:** Users can fill out a lifestyle and history profile to receive a proactive plan covering recommended screenings, vaccinations, and lifestyle advice, now enhanced with the **Predictive Risk Analysis**.
 - **Direct Diagnosis Lookup:** For users who already know their condition (e.g., "Flu"), this feature provides immediate access to care advice, monitoring instructions, and red flags.
 - **Emergency Guide:** A dedicated section for life-threatening situations with clear signs and one-click access to emergency numbers.